Gayatri-K26/Partners-Webpage/README.md

 npm install - to install the required library

-type npm run dev in the terminal to the run the porgram
+type npm run dev in the terminal to run the program

 **High level overview of the application and design:**